Grand Duke Alexei Alexandrovich of Russia

 Alexei and Zinaida; Photo Credit – Wikipedia

-After he was dismissed from his naval positions in 1905, Alexei spent most of the time in Paris, France in a house he had bought in 1897.
+After Alexei was dismissed from his naval positions in 1905, he spent most of the time in Paris, France in a house he had bought in 1897.
 There he welcomed writers, painters, actors, and actresses.
 He loved living in Paris and was a familiar figure in restaurants and theaters.
 Grand Duke Alexei Alexandrovich died of pneumonia on November 27, 1908, in Paris at the age of 58.
 His body was returned to Russia on a funeral train.
-After his funeral, which was attended by his nephew Nicholas II, Emperor of All Russia, Nicholas’ wife Empress Alexandra Feodorovna and Nicholas’ mother Dowager Empress Maria Feodorovna, Alexei was the first to be interred in the newly built Grand Ducal Mausoleum adjacent to the Peter and Paul Cathedral in St. Petersburg.
+After his funeral, which was attended by his nephew Nicholas II, Emperor of All Russia, Nicholas’ wife Empress Alexandra Feodorovna, and Nicholas’ mother Dowager Empress Maria Feodorovna, Alexei was the first to be interred in the newly built Grand Ducal Mausoleum adjacent to the Peter and Paul Cathedral in St. Petersburg.

 Grand Ducal Mausoleum in St. Petersburg; Photo Credit – Susan Flantzer